Emerging church: Similar labels

-Driscoll has subsequently identified a fourth stream, the house church movement, which he previously included under the Reconstructionist label.
-Driscoll and Scot McKnight have now voiced concerns over Brian McLaren and the "emergent thread."
-Some evangelical leaders such as Shane Claiborne have also sought to distance themselves from the emerging church movement, its labels and the "emergent brand."
+Many of those within the emerging church movement who do not closely identify with emergent village tend to avoid that organization's interest in radical theological reformulation and focus more on new ways of "doing church" and expressing their spirituality.
+Mark Driscoll and Scot McKnight have now voiced concerns over Brian McLaren and the "emergent thread."
+Other evangelical leaders such as Shane Claiborne have also come to distance himself from the emerging church movement, its labels and the "emergent brand".